charliecpeterson/aiterminal/docs/USER_GUIDE.md

 ## Troubleshooting
 - **Markers not showing?** Open a fresh tab to regenerate the helper.
 Bash and zsh are supported.
 For SSH sessions, disable the wrapper with `AITERM_DISABLE_SSH_WRAP=1 ssh host` if a remote policy blocks sourcing.
 - **Copy not working?** The app uses the system clipboard.
 Ensure you have granted permission if prompted.
+- **Scrollbar missing?** The app renders its own overlay.
+If you still don’t see it, ensure you’re in the terminal area and the buffer is longer than the viewport; try scrolling once to reveal it.